 If you bet ₹1000 on the horse at 2/1 and it won the race, you would win ₹2000 and get your original ₹1000 bet back.
 So, your successful ₹1000 bet at 2/1 has a total return (winnings and original stake) of ₹3000.

 You don’t have to bet in multiples of 1, we’ve just chosen those numbers to make it simple to understand.
 If you bet ₹2500 on a horse at 2/1, you would win ₹5000 and get your ₹2500 stake back.

-Now we’re going to have a look at decimal odds.
-They’re even easier to understand than fractional odds, which is why the betting industry has moved towards them in recent years.
+Now we’re going to look at decimal odds.
+They’re even easier to understand than fractional odds, which is why most sports betting sites use them as standard.

 Sound familiar?
 It should do, because fractional odds of 2/1 and decimal odds of 3.00 are exactly the same.
 It’s just a different way of expressing the same price.

 We’ve started with two very simple examples.
 Now we’re going to go into more detail about the two types of horse racing betting odds, starting with fractional.